Idrija lace: History

-17^{th}–20^{th} century
+17th–20th century

 Idrija laces were mainly used by the middle class because they were very hard-wearing since the beginning.
-Lacemaking trade began at the end of the 17^{th} century when miners started to lose work in the Idrija Mercury Mine.
+Lacemaking trade began at the end of the 17th century when miners started to lose work in the Idrija Mercury Mine.
 Idrija lace became famous all over the world when Franc Lapajne started a lace trading business in 1875 and successfully exported laces across Europe and America.
 In 1876 the Idrija Lace School was opened by Ivanka Ferjančič and other lacemakers.
 Many important lacemakers and designers were taught there like Marija Reven and Leopoldina Pehlan.

 Until the collapse of Austria-Hungary the sales of laces flourished since the lacemakers had received great international recognition.
 During the World War I the sales dropped significantly and, in the aftermath, Idrija was occupied by Italy, thus Idrija lace also had to adapt by shifting its main market from Germany to Italy.
 Following the World War II the sales of laces dropped due to the decline of the mine.
 In addition, the Vocational Lace School in Idrija was closed.